buh/CompactSlider/Usage.md

 # Advanced Layout

 The slider provides a state that can be used for more advanced layouts.
-To do this, you must sign up to change the state via bindings.
+To do this, you must subscribe for state changes via bindings.

 ### CompactSliderState